 With so many museums and galleries, it’s always a good time for art in London—but there’s no better time than fall for art fairs.
-A conveniently located New York Habitat vacation rental is the perfect place for you to stay while you do your part to support the arts.
+A conveniently located New York Habitat vacation rental in London is the perfect place for you to stay while you do your part to support the arts.

 The Frieze Art Fair in Regent’s Park is London’s biggest and sets the standard for all other art fairs in town.
 Running from October 15-18, Frieze will feature—along with local and international gallery stalls—a crash-landing sculpture, an in-house artist photographing visitors, and another artist making “knock-offs” of well-known works.
 Look for the huge tents in Regent’s Park for all the artistic action—but be warned that there is an admission fee.